wtnerb/Lab06-Interfaces/README.md

 - Lich
 - Vampire
 - Zombie

+## Interfaces
+There are two interfaces used: ISpeak and ISpellcaster.
+These interfaces connect behaviors of classes very disparate on the inheritance heirarchy.

+- ISpeak is applied to Sentient_Undead, Dragon, and Ent.
+It requires there to be a Speak method.
+- ISpellcaster is applied to Dragon and Lich.
+It requires those classes to have a UseMagic method.

 ## Sources
 Wikipedia provided information especially about dates of origin for mythological origin of the species.